Goldmensch/tequila-java-gradle-template/README.md

 This workflow has knowledge of 4 different types of branches:

-- main branch
+- main branch -- the branch name MUST be "main"
-- feat/fix branches
+- feat/fix branches -- the branch name MUST follow the pattern `[feat/fix]/<branchname>` if directly created from main or `[feat/fix]/<sub-main-branch>/<branchnam>` if created from a sub-main branch
-- sub-main branches
+- sub-main branches -- any branch name except "main" and it MUST NOT include "feat" or "fix"
-- version branches
+- version branches -- only the major version number followed by ".x", eg "1.x"; "5.x"

+Replace `<...>` with your own value, eg. `<branchname>` with "add user managment".

+Replace `[.../...]` with one of the values inside, eg. `[feat/fix]` with "feat".

 #### The feat/fix branch
 A feat/fix branch has nearly the same usages as the gitflow’s feature branch, except that it is merged directly in the main, a version or a sub-main branch and no development branch is used.